kontent-ai/kontent-ai.github.io/docs/Checklist-for-publishing-a-new-OS-project.md

 ## Continuous Integration
 - _❔ Optional, but highly recommended._

-Setting up CI, makes it easy for contributors to know whether their code works as expected.
-You can find more info about CI practices in the [separate article](./ci-and-automation/ci-and-automation.md).
+Setting up CI makes it easy for contributors to know whether their code works as expected.
+We recommend [GitHub Actions](https://docs.github.com/en/actions) as the automation platform.

 - Set up a build agent - [GitHub Actions](https://docs.github.com/en/actions)
   - Make it run tests